 Lets look at a couple of acrylic painting techniques.

+I love glazing.
 Mixing thin glazes tinted with pigment is exciting in many ways.
-Not only does it allow you to make small adjustments in colour and hue, it can bring life to something that is a little dead.
+You can make small adjustments in colour and hue, AND it can bring life to something that is a little dead.

-I think better painters have an ability to avoid and recover from mistakes.
+Better painters tend to have an ability to avoid and recover from mistakes.
 Glazing is one way to do that.
 It's fun and is much easier to do with acrylics.
 Glazing is a must for your acrylic painting techniques repertoire.

 Another technique perfect for acrylic paints is scumbling.
 This involves brushing broken and/or thin layers of paint over another so that some of the paint beneath it shows through.

-You can remove the thin paint with a cloth, brush, piece of plastic or even a hammer should the mood take you (used when all other ways of pulling up paint the way you need are exhausted).
+You can remove the thin paint with a cloth, brush, piece of plastic or even a hammer should the mood take you!
 Faster drying times mean the sooner you get to scumble again.
 Also the word "scumble" just sounds really cool.
 Use it in a sentence today!

 Another fun acrylic painting technique.
 Roughly translated, it means "at once".
 If you have worked plein air (roughly translated as "outside") then you have probably worked this way.